 - The applicant has decided they no longer wish to close footpath 792/1 for 33 years.
-That would be of no benefit to all the people who used to take that path, if the application was to be approved.
-Who would want to take that route, if there was a huge recycling building noisily working there all day, and if there were extraction vehicles digging and moving clay in deep pits right next to the path? - To be a sustainable development, a few, poorly paid manual jobs cannot trump massive environmental harm, major danger of accident and huge loss of social amenity and tranquillity for the community - Is it right that the applicant has not affirmed, on the planning application form, that they own the mineral rights where the development is proposed?
-If that is the case, how can the application proceed at all? - The tone of the writing of the new material from Protreat and LPC seems to me to be accusing and combative.
-And I know of people who have felt threatened by Mr Williamson of Protreat.
-That does not speak to me of people with whom I could have a good, trusting business or social relationship
+That would be of no benefit to all the people who used to take that path, if the application were to be approved.
+Who would want to take that route, if there was a huge recycling building noisily working there all day, and if there were extraction vehicles digging and moving clay in deep pits right next to the path? - To be a sustainable development, a few, poorly paid manual jobs cannot over-rule massive environmental harm, major danger of accident and huge loss of social amenity and tranquillity for the community - Is it right that the applicant has not affirmed, on the planning application form, that they own the mineral rights where the development is proposed?
+If that is the case, how can the application proceed at all? - I find the tone of communication from Protreat/LCP to be combative.
+Behaviour of the applicant(s) or those they have instructed has intimidated some people.
+This greatly concerns me